 How’s the real estate market in Morgan Hill?
 This article will include data, trends and statistics for both houses and condominiums/townhouses.

 For the single family home segment in this “south county” town, prices are mostly consistent year over year and month over month.
 The sale price to list price ratio has been hovering mostly between 98% and 100% throughout 2017.
 Since December, this number has been creeping up above 100%.
 The cities of Morgan Hill and Gilroy are usually a bit less in demand than parts of Santa Clara County which are either tech magnets or closer to these big businesses.
 So while most of the Silicon Valley has a sale price to list price ratio of anywhere from 100% to 110%, it’s generally lower here, making the home buying conditions calmer for weary buyers, though still a sellers market.
 Below is a chart with basic info, but to see more information, you may click on this link to see the Real Estate Report for Morgan Hill.

 |Trends At a Glance||Mar 2018||Previous Month||Year-over-Year|

 |Active||35 (-14.6%)||41||65 (-46.2%)|

 The Sunnyvale real estate market has been trending upward for many months.
-In general, houses in Sunnyvale are selling for about one million six hundred thousand dollars – if they aren’t too small or in terrible shape (or conversely palatial or newly built or remodeled).
+In general, houses in Sunnyvale are selling for about one million eight hundred thousand dollars – if they aren’t too small or in terrible shape (or conversely palatial or newly built or remodeled).
 Let’s begin with single family homes.
 The median list price for homes in Sunnyvale CA – all zip codes combined – interestingly, the high end homes are doing the best!
 (Live charts from Altos Research, which uses LIST prices, not sale prices.)

 Sunnyvale real estate market: Altos Research, median list prices by quartile